bch29/agda-holes/README.md

 then write your proofs with holes as in the introductory example.

-### General Congruence
+### General Congruence ###

 It's not much harder to use this library with a different equivalence relation that supports a general `cong` theorem.
-That is, if your relation is written `_≈_`, and you have a proof of a function with the type:
+That is, if your relation is written `_≈_`, and you have a function with the type:

 ```agda
 cong : ∀ {a b} {A : Set a} {B : Set b} (f : A → B) {x y} → x ≈ y → f x ≈ f y